 - Team members' buy-in to the decision is important.

-- You have enough time to manage a group decision.
+- You have enough time available to manage a group decision.

-- You have more expertise on the subject than others.
+- You have greater expertise on the subject than others.

 - You are confident about acting alone.